gluap/pyduofern/README.rst

 do not own the corresponding hardware and have no means to test if it works.
 I only tested it with the model *RolloTron Standard DuoFern 14233011 Funk-Gurtwickler Aufputz*.

+This requires the Duofern USB Stick Art.-Nr.: 70000093 by Rademacher.

 I do not provide any guarantees for the usability of this software.
 Use at your own risk.

 License::